-From the loss of confidence, difficulty eating, to speech limitations, many drawbacks come with tooth loss.
+From the loss of confidence, and difficulty eating, to speech limitations, many drawbacks come with tooth loss.
 Thankfully, modern science has provided us with treatments to treat the gaps caused by missing teeth.

 To have the proper fix for your teeth, you need to consider your lifestyle and preference.
 Implants and bridges are both solutions to your teeth problem, but they are also two different things.
 Read on to know which one best suits you.

 Dental Bridges are false teeth attached to the surrounding teeth of the missing tooth.
 It replaces the missing tooth by bridging the gap with artificial teeth and attaching it to the adjacent teeth.
 Experts usually make dental bridges with plastic, porcelain, or Zirconia.
 Dentists make sure to replace your teeth with artificial one that matches the natural color of your teeth.
 It can cover more than one missing tooth.